icgc-dcc/dcc-docs/README.md

 The content of the docs are Markdown documents that may be found at [docs/](docs/)

-:warning: Note that you must commit your changes to GitHub in order for them not to be clobbered by another user in a fure deployment.
+:warning: Note that you must commit your changes to GitHub in order for them not to be clobbered by another user in a future deployment.

 ## Configure